 How do I switch server locations in Touch VPN on Edge?

 Open the Touch VPN extension, select a server location from the list, and reconnect.
 Verify the new IP with a site like whatismyipaddress.com.
-How to use expressvpn on microsoft edge browser for enhanced privacy
+How to use the cyberghost vpn extension for microsoft edge in 2026

 Is Edge’s VPN extension the same as a system-wide VPN?